Salvador Dali was born in Figueris, Catolonia in 1904. He

 his life he cultivated eccentricity and exaggerated his disposition toward

-recurring images throughout his career including the human figure with
+used recurring images throughout his career including the human figure

-half-open drawers, burning giraffes, and watches bent and flowing as if
+with half-open drawers, burning giraffes, and watches bent and flowing

-made of melting wax.
-Sexual subjects and pictures centering on his wife
+as if made of melting wax.
+Sexual subjects and pictures centering on his

-were preoccupations.
-In the late 1930's Dali visited Italy and adopted
+wife were preoccupations.
+It was in the late 1930's when Dali visited

 Contact us to see The Return of Ulysses from the Homage to Homer suite.